apigovau/api-descriptions/abs/DataApi.md

 Annotations provide additional information about the objects that reference them.

 When referencing an annotation, an SDMX object will specify a number corresponding to a position in the annotations array.  `0` is the first annotation in the array, `1` is the second and so on.
--	type - Defines the use for this annotation.
+-	type - defines the use for this annotation.
--	text - Human-readable text of the annotation.
+-	text - human-readable text of the annotation.
--	title - Non-localised title for the annotation.
+-	title - non-localised title for the annotation.
 In the ABS Data API, this field is generally used by LAYOUT annotations to define IDs for dimensions and dimension members that can be used to construct a default table view of the data.

 #### dataSets